A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Incident Response/Preparation.md

   - The rule will trigger with any of the strings.
 ---

-# LimaCharlie Detection & Response Rules
+# LimaCharlie Detection and Response Rules

 ## Setting Up Generic YARA Detection D&R Rules in LimaCharlie